 If one of the scene partners cannot make it on the day the scene is due, the course stage manager will take his or her part, with my giving some compensation to the actor who does perform since that actor will be working with someone "new."
-The partner who was unable to perform must do the scene online later, with my taking the role of his or her partner.
-That actor must also hand in, at the time of this performance, a ten-page paper on an assigned topic (on the play in question), as well as the 2-3 page paper (see #2 below) normally written about the actor's experience rehearsing the scene with a partner.
+The partner who was unable to perform must do the scene later in my office, during office hours, with my taking the role of his or her partner.
+That actor must also hand in, at the time of the office performance, a ten-page paper on an assigned topic (on the play in question), as well as the 2-3 page paper (see #2 below) normally written about the actor's experience rehearsing the scene with a partner.
 The grade for scene work will be the average of the performance, the short paper, and the ten-page paper.

-- 2. By noon on the day of your performance with your scene partner, please send me by e-mail (shakes@ufl.edu) a 2-3-page paper, where you discuss your experience during rehearsals.
+2. At the time of your performance with your scene partner, hand in (please do not send it by e-mail!) a 2-3-page paper, where you discuss your experience during rehearsals.
 Not just an account, the paper should be an assessment of what you learned, what "discoveries" you made, the way the scene evolved during rehearsals.
 The paper should be specific, rooted in the script, and should be geared to the dialogue as it evolves in the scene.
 General points should always be grounded in these specifics.
-See below for some more detailed comments about what makes a "good paper." - 3.
-The day after your in-class performance your paper will be returned by e-mail--with two grades.
+See below for some more detailed comments about what makes a "good paper."

+3. At the next class meeting after your performance, your paper will be returned-with two grades.
 One is for your acting, the other for the paper.
 If the two grades are 5 or less points apart, you will be given the higher grade; if they are more than 6 or more points apart, you will be given the average of the two.
-The grading scale is: F--anything 59 or below; D--60-66, D+--67-69; C---70-72, C--73-76, C+--77-79; B---80-82, B--83-86, B+--87-89; A---90-92, A--93-100.
+The grading scale is: F--anything 59 or below; D--60-66, D+--67-69; C- --70-72, C--73-76, C+--77-79; B- --80-82, B--83-86, B+--87-89; A- --90-92, A--93-100.

-Please note that your grade in the course is the average of all your performances/scenework papers.
+Please note that your grade in the course is the average of all your performances/scene-work papers.
 There is no provision for extra credit or redoing work.